Using the Lime Console

 choices available are automatically configured according to the semantics of

 the operations.
-Thus, for instance, the in
+Thus, for instance, the in operation has a richer

 interface